How to develop negotiation skills

 Loss Aversion (People Fear Losing More Than They Value Gaining)

-Psychology studies show that people are more motivated to avoid losses than to achieve equivalent gains.
+Psychology says that people are more motivated to avoid losses than to achieve equivalent gains.

 How to use it: